 Drunk Almond Cookies (Gluten-Free & Dairy-Free Recipe)

-Got too much Amaretto in the house and don't know what to do with it?
+Got too much Amaretto or Whisky in the house and don't know what to do with it?
 Why not bake some cookies?
-For this recipe, it kind of has to be Amaretto so unfortunately, I can't recommend any substitutions for this ingredient.
+For this recipe, it kind of has to be either Amaretto or Whisky so unfortunately, I can't recommend any substitutions for the alcohol ingredient.

 3 egg whites